przemub/smap-coding-challenge/REPORT.md

     * User model named MeterUser to avoid confusion with the built-in User model
     * Consumption stored as a decimal type to ensure accuracy (up to one mWh)
         * The trade-off is lower performance which will be taken care of by caching.
-    * I decided to cache aggregate functions directly in a model to avoid computing them in views.

 * Import
     * Considering the nature of this project, I opted for a simple implementation utilising